KaneRoot/libipc-old/README.md

 * applications don't need to change anything to handle new protocols, no recompilation
 * applications can be statically compiled, the memory footprint should be extremely low (yes, even for a browser)

+Let's write *abstractions* together, and less application-specific code !

 **Simple applications**.

-You only need to code the specific code of your own application.
+You only need to code the specific parts of your own application.
 The only thing your application should have to take care is its functionality, and to communicate to services providing abstractions.

 **Consistency**.